top of page

 Pro tip 2: Some collections have a lot of details on the transcript page.
 Be sure to check it out.

-The collection information page offers insights into the records along with relevant historical context.
+The collection information page offers insights into the records and relevant historical context.

 • Details about the ports, ships, and types of voyages are included in the collection.

-• The total of how many people were on her ship.
+• The total number of people on her ship.

 • personal medical history - including immunizations and injuries